prof-rossetti/intro-to-python/units/unit-5.md

-# Unit 5A: Processing CSV Data
+# Unit 5: Processing CSV Data

 ## Learning Objectives

 In this unit, we'll learn how to use Python to process machine-readable data stored in Comma-Separated Values (CSV) format.

+> NOTE: for extra optional bonus material, see also [Unit 5-B](/units/unit-5b.md) for material about relational databases

+> NOTE: see also [Unit 5-V](/units/unit-5v.md) for material about data visualization

 ## Discussions and Notes